venomousboxer/watermarking-application/README.md

 ### Min API level 15 : Android 4.0.3 (IceCreamSandwich)

-This is an android application that **clicks, watermarks and saves** images.
+This is an android application that **clicks, watermarks and saves** multiple images.
 User can click or upload images and watermark them.
 Functionalities like resetting the image to original, custom watermarking text, saving edited images and changing attributes like :